Energy-Dependent Topological Black Holes in Massive Gravity Coupled to Double-Logarithmic Electrodynamics: Thermodynamics of Black holes

 \section{Thermodynamics of Black holes}

-The Arnowitt-Deser-Misner (ADM) mass of the asymptotically flat black holes can be determined by considering the large radial distance behavior of metric functions \cite{145}.
-However, in the study of AdS solutions, there is a counterterm technique for computing black hole's finite mass which are using here.
-Note that, both ADM and counterterm techniques give the expression for the finite mass as
+The Arnowitt-Deser-Misner (ADM) mass of the asymptotically flat black holes can be determined by considering the large radial distance behaviour of metric functions \cite{145}.
+However, in the case of anti-de Sitter solutions, the counter-term technique is usually used for the computation of a black hole's finite mass.
+Note that, both ADM and counter-term techniques yield the finite mass as